BeauNouvelle/EarthPuzzles/README.md

 - Universal iPad Support.
 Looks awesome.
 - Downloading and Caching of images from the above mentioned subreddit.
 (Thanks to SDWebImage for the easy caching).
 - App Icon.
+- Tap to move tile.
+- Tiles can be dragged into position.
+- Move counter.

 Things I wish I had time to do: